-High ISO allows you to shoot better in low light, but the side effect is high noise, and this although this has improved in more modern cameras, it is still very much a problem for most people.
+High ISO allows you to shoot better in low light, but the side effect is high noise.
+Although this has improved in more modern cameras, it is still very much a problem for most people.

 It’s a little hard to see because of the size (there’s an enlargement comparison image further down the page), but this photo was shot at ISO 3200.

 This is because on a smaller sensor, the pixel has to be smaller, so is less capable of doing the job as well.
 Compare the image quality of an iPhone camera, to that of a full frame DSLR, and you can start to get an idea of what I’m talking about.

 This has been made pretty clear with the release of the new Canon 5D Mk III and the Nikon D800.
-The Nikon has a lot more pixels, but the same sensor size, and for that reason alone, the noise is a lot worse in the Nikon.
+The Nikon has a lot more pixels, but the same sensor size, and for that reason alone, the image noise is a lot worse in the Nikon.

-Reduce Noise in the Camera
+Noise Reduction: Reduce Image Noise in the Camera

-The most obvious choice is to use a lower ISO because they handle the noise a lot better.
+The most obvious choice is to use a lower ISO because they handle the image noise a lot better.
 I won’t go into detail as to why it works like this here, but if you would like to read more about ISO, then click here.

 On a crop sensor camera (which is likely what you’re using), I find that 1600 is really the max that I like to use, and preferably with it much lower than that.

 If you were to lower your ISO, then you would want to change your shutter speed or aperture accordingly.